alphagov/publisher/README.md

 Publisher stores its data in DocumentDB, which can't be queried using the instructions detailed in the GOV.UK developer docs.
 Instead, follow [these instructions for querying the database](docs/database-querying.md).

+### Feature flags

+For details on how feature flags are managed in Publisher, see the [feature flags documentation](docs/feature-flags.md).

 ## Further documentation

 - [Fact Checking](docs/fact-checking.md)